• Home /

 How Bankruptcy Affects Your Ability To Get A Mortgage

-After two years, homeownership pathways widen.
+After two years, more homeownership options become available.

-• 36 months after discharge, USDA mortgages are available to home buyers
+• 36 months after discharge, USDA mortgages are available

 FHA loans require credit scores of 500 or higher, and other government-backed mortgage loans require a minimum 620 FICO score.